eudoxia0/cmacro/README.md

 ```

 # Why?

+Because a language without macros is a tool: You write application with it.
+A
+language with macros is building material: You shape it and grow it *into* your
+application.

 There is a sweet spot between low-level performance and control and high-level
 metaprogramming that is not yet occupied by any language: Metaprogramming, being